Frequently Asked Questions About Accident Injuries

 Wrongful death is a premature or accidental casualty that happens as a result of misconduct or negligence by an individual, company or entity.
 The right to bring the wrongful death actions lies with the decedent’s immediate family members (usually surviving spouses, children or parents).
 This can arise out of a variety of circumstances such as an automobile accident, exposure to occupational hazardous conditions/materials, medical malpractice or even resulting from criminal behavior.

-What are considered “products” in a product liability claim?
+What is considered a “product” in a product liability claim?

 Property owners and occupiers have the responsibility of preventing injuries to individuals on their property.
-Premise liability can involve many different types of injuries.
-Most commonly the injuries are sustained as a result of a trip or “slip and fall”.
-This can be a result from wet floors, unsafe sidewalks or improper railings for staircases.
-The most difficult aspect of this claim is proving that the owner had knowledge of the condition, whether it is un-shoveled snow or a broken stair rail, which caused the injuries.
-If you were injured on someone else’s property by an unsafe condition, please contact Zychowicz Skeldon LTD today for a free evaluation of your claim.
+Premises liability can involve many different types of injuries.
+Most commonly the injuries are sustained as a result of a trip or “slip and fall.”
+This can be a result of wet floors, unsafe sidewalks or improper railings for staircases.
+The most difficult aspect of this claim is proving that the owner had knowledge of the condition, whether it is unshoveled snow or a broken stair rail, which caused the injuries.
+If you were injured on someone else’s property by an unsafe condition, please contact Zychowicz Law LLC, today for a free evaluation of your claim.

 Is my landlord still responsible for my safety throughout our lease agreement?

 Yes.
 Most landlord-tenant contracts provide the landlord (and tenants) duties to each other.
 Ohio law clearly defines duties that are not stated in the lease agreements.
 Call today to schedule your free consultation to discuss your case and determine if there are justifiable actions to take.